isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 ---------------

 This hook library allows Kea to interact with two types of RADIUS
 services: access and accounting.
-Although the most common DHCP and RADIUS integration is done on the DHCP relay-agent level (DHCP clients send DHCP packets to DHCP relays; those relays contact the RADIUS server and depending on the response either send the packet to the DHCP server or drop it), it does require DHCP relay hardware to support RADIUS communication.
-Also, even if the relay has the necessary support, it is often not flexible enough to send and receive additional RADIUS attributes.
-As such, the alternative looks more appealing: to extend the DHCP server to talk to RADIUS directly.
+The most common DHCP and RADIUS integration is done on the DHCP relay-agent level: DHCP clients send DHCP packets to DHCP relays; those relays contact the RADIUS server and either send the packet to the DHCP server or drop it, depending on the response.
+It does require DHCP relay hardware to support RADIUS communication, though, and even if the relay has the necessary support, it is often not flexible enough to send and receive additional RADIUS attributes.
+There is a more appealing alternative: to extend the DHCP server to talk to RADIUS directly.
 That is the goal of this library.

 .. note::